jeannie2/volunteering-backend/readme.md

 # Volunteering opportunities for web developers

-A simple web scraping project using data from various volunteering platforms
+A simple web scraping project that combines data from various volunteering platforms

 ## Technologies

-This project was made using Puppeteer, Express, Node, jQuery
+This project was made using Puppeteer, Express, Node, jQuery, Browserless

 ## How to use